Papooch/decorate-all/README.md

 ```

 ## Why
 A need for this decorator arose from having to decorate all methods (route handlers) of a [NestJS](https://nestjs.com/) controller class with the same parameter decorator.
-In the project, most routes included a "tenantId" path parameter which needed to be specified using a route decorator.
+In the project, which is a multi-tenant application, most routes include a "tenantId" path parameter which needed to be specified using a route decorator.
 Repeating it over each method was tedious and error prone.

 Thus, `decorate-all` was born.